psarando/shire-reckoning/Middle-earth-simulation.md

    but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and "Millennial Leap-years" would also come 20 years early in the New Reckoning, but continue to come 600 years early (or 400 years late) in Shire-reckoning years (e.g. S.R.
 2400, 3400, 4400, etc.)

-#### Shire-reform

-Shire-reform was enacted sometime between S.R.
-1083 - 1122, during the time of Isengrim II.
-Once enacted, every year of the Shire Calendar always started on the first day of the week and always ended on the last day of the week, by not assigning a day of the week to Mid-year's Day or the Overlithe days.
-For these simulations, I am assuming that before Shire-reform was enacted, the current day of the week in the Shire Calendar was the same as the corresponding day of the week that was current in Gondor
-(since the Shire Calendar was based on the Kings' Reckoning calendar).
-Shire-reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Shire-reckoning years during the time of Isengrim II:

-* 1085, 1091, 1103, 1114, or 1120

-So for this simulation, I picked the year in the middle of this list as the first year of Shire-reform.
-Shire-reform was also adopted "eventually" in Bree, but we are not told when, so this simulation also displays the Bree calendar using Shire-reform starting from this year.